You’re near the next area. You know what’s behind you, the enemy patrol routes, and timings have been noted. You’re good to go.

 Aesthetically this game is amazing.
 The attention to detail, clear affection for the world set up in the first two films and the dedication to creating everything in the same style is readily apparent.
 This low tech future filled with green screens and oddly marked, chunky keyboards is unlike any other game environment.

-It wasn’t the toughest enemy for me though.
+But it wasn’t the toughest enemy in the game.
 Bloody androids.
 The reaction to the Alien is very consistent.
 Have fire or run and hide.
 But do you avoid the Androids or take them out?
 Ammo is far from plentiful but if they get hold of you you’re in big trouble.
-They are very persistent too.
+They are very persistent too, as I discovered when one chased me through several rooms.

 It’s a tense experience and fortunately not as dull as I worried it might be.
 Waiting in a locker as an enemy comes over to inspect your last known location is fraught and well judged.